-19.9 Consultation requirements for proposed changes to pension arrangements
+18.9 Consultation requirements for proposed changes to pension arrangements

-19.9.1 Under the Pensions Act 2004 most employers are now required to consult active and prospective members on proposals to make certain changes to the affected members' pension arrangements.
+18.9.1 Under the Pensions Act 2004 most employers are now required to consult active and prospective members on proposals to make certain changes to the affected members' pension arrangements.
 If the Pension Regulator takes action for failure to adhere to the statutory requirements it may impose civil penalties described below.
 This applies whether the employer or the Trustees propose the changes.
 The changes which give rise to the consultation requirement are set out in the Occupational and Personal Pension Schemes (Consultation by Employers and Miscellaneous Amendment) Regulations 2006 and depend on whether the arrangement is an occupational pension scheme or a personal pension scheme.
 The regulations apply where the employer sponsors a pension arrangement and has 50 or more employees (whether or not in the pension scheme).
 There is no requirement to consult on changes made to comply with legislation but any additional listed changes require consultation.
 In this regard, consultation may be required for some but not all of the employees depending on how the changes affect different employees.
 The changes on which consultation is required include the following:

-19.9.1.1 Occupational pension schemes

-- > an increase in the normal pension age; - closing the scheme to new members (or to a category of new members); - > introducing member contributions or increasing them; - > stopping accrual under the scheme or for a particular category of members; - > removing an employer's liability to make contributions; - reducing employer contributions for money purchase benefits; - altering some or all benefits from a defined benefit basis to a defined contribution; - changing the basis of future benefit accruals, in whole or part for a defined benefit scheme; - changing the elements of pay that constitute pensionable earnings or changing the properties or limiting the amount of any element of pay that forms part of pensionable earnings for a defined benefit scheme; - changing the rate of increase for pensions in payment, or the rate deferred pensions or other benefits are revalued, where the change would (or would likely to be) less generous to all members or for a particular category; and reducing the rate of future accrual for a defined benefit scheme.
+- 18.9.1.1 Occupational pension schemes - > an increase in the normal pension age; - closing the scheme to new members (or to a category of new members); - > introducing member contributions or increasing them; - > stopping accrual under the scheme or for a particular category of members; - > removing an employer's liability to make contributions; - > reducing employer contributions for money purchase benefits; - altering some or all benefits from a defined benefit basis to a defined contribution; - changing the basis of future benefit accruals, in whole or part for a defined benefit scheme; - changing the elements of pay that constitute pensionable earnings or changing the properties or limiting the amount of any element of pay that forms part of pensionable earnings for a defined benefit scheme; - changing the rate of increase for pensions in payment, or the rate deferred pensions or other benefits are revalued, where the change would (or would likely to be) less generous to all members or for a particular category; and - reducing the rate of future accrual for a defined benefit scheme. - 18.9.1.2 Personal pension schemes - reducing or stopping employer contributions towards the scheme or for a particular category; and - increasing member contributions. - 18.9.2 Consultation must take place before any decision (or series of decisions) to make those changes is made.
+If the proposal is made by the Trustees, they may not make the decision without first notifying each employer and being satisfied that the employer has undertaken the consultation. - 18.9.3 The requirement to consult applies to certain employers with at least 50 employees.
+The test is based on the number of employees and not the number of members.
+Regulation 4 of the Information and Consultation of Employees Regulations 2004 sets out how the number of employees should be calculated.
+Certain employers are exempt from the consultation requirement i.e. employers in relation to public service schemes and an employer in relation to an occupational pension scheme with less than two members.